georgetown-analytics/XBUS-400.03.Data_Analytics_in_Python_and_SQL/graded/week1/README.md

 ### Using pandas

+**For this first section, you will only need to use pandas functions.
+Make sure to `import pandas as pd` first!**

 1. Use a pandas's convenience function to grab the table of the host cities for the Olympics from https://en.wikipedia.org/wiki/List_of_Olympic_Games_host_cities as a DataFrame.

 2. Use the DataFrame API to complete the following queries.